 Lt.
 L Lamont Phemister, quoted in Lou Phillips' article Cinderella From Saigon in Stars and Stripes (Vol. 9, No. 37, December 12, 1965)

 How Bach-Yen gets to Sonobeat to record its 11th 45 RPM single involves a series of fortunate events.
 Touring the U.S. as South Vietnam's musical emmissary brings Bach-Yen to the attention of action movie star John Wayne, whose feature film The Green Berets is scheduled to shoot in summer 1967.
 The movie's plot centers around the elite military unit's deployment to Vietnam in 1965.
 Bach-Yen is cast in the film as, ironically, a Saigon night club singer.
-Austin radio and TV personality Cactus Pryor, a long time Wayne friend, also has a role in the movie, meets Bach on the set, and is wow'd by her performance.
-Cactus' friend Don Dean manages Austin's posh Club Seville supper club atop the Sheraton Crest Inn on Austin's Town Lake, and when Cactus returns from shooting his part in The Green Berets, he urges Don to book Bach-Yen into the club.
+Austin radio and TV personality Cactus Pryor, a long time Wayne buddy, also has a role in the movie, meets Bach on the set and is wow'd by her performance.
+Cactus' friend Don Dean manages Austin's posh Club Seville dinner and dance club at Wilbur Clark's Crest Motor Inn on Austin's Town Lake, and when Cactus returns from shooting his part in The Green Berets, he urges Don to book Bach-Yen into the club.
 Sonobeat co-founder Bill Josey Sr. and Don are friends, and, indeed, Don has recorded Sonobeat's third 45 RPM single.
 Soon after Bach arrives in Austin, Don introduces her to Bill, suggesting she record a single for Sonobeat.
-By mid-January 1968, Sonobeat is recording Bach using Club Seville's house band, The Michael Stevens IV, to provide backing.
-The recording session, in which the band lays down the backing tracks and Bach overdubs her vocals, is conducted on January 18th during off-hours at Club Seville.
+By mid-January 1968, Sonobeat indeed is recording Bach, using The Club Seville's house band, The Michael Stevens IV, to provide backing.
+The recording session, in which the band lays down the backing tracks and Bach overdubs her vocals, is conducted on January 18th during off-hours at The Club Seville.
 Although the tracks are good, Bill Sr. feels they're too thin to support Bach's powerful vocals, so her master tapes are shelved until autumn 1968, when Bill decides to overdub string and horn sections to thicken up the sound.
-The single is released in autumn '68.
+Bach's single is released in autumn '68.

-Still another Club Seville act gets a Sonobeat recording session in winter '67-'68.
+Still another of The Club Seville's popular acts gets a Sonobeat recording session in winter '67-'68.
 Paul New hails from Los Angeles, touring the night club circuit throughout the U.S. in the '60s and '70s.
-Club Seville manager Don Dean cut his hospitality teeth at the Ambassador Hotel in Los Angeles, home of the world famous Coconut Grove night club, working for Paul's father.
-But, back then, Paul is a kid growing up around legendary singers who perform at the Coconut Grove, like Harry Belefonte and Eddie Fisher (Star Wars star Carrie Fisher's father).
-When Paul's grown up and has a pop act of his own, Don books him into Club Seville.
+A few years earlier, Club Seville manager Don Dean cuts his hospitality teeth at the Ambassador Hotel in Los Angeles, home of the world famous Coconut Grove night club, working for Paul New's father.
+But, back then, Paul is a kid growing up around legendary singers who perform at the Coconut Grove, like Harry Belefonte and Eddie Fisher (Carrie Fisher's father).
+When Paul's grown up and has a pop act of his own, Don books him into The Club Seville.
 However, this is no payback to Paul's father; Paul is a truly talented pianist and pop vocalist, putting his own spin on the most popular songs of the era and writing original material as well.
-Sonobeat records Paul and his band on March 7th and 8th, 1968, using Club Seville during off-hours as a remote studio facility.
-Of the three tracks Paul completes, All That's Left Is The Lemon Tree, a bouncy cover of the Don Ho hit, and Balboa, a Paul New original that pays tribute to Balboa Island, a popular resort destination in Southern California where Paul and his band cut their teeth in the early '60s, are selected for a Sonobeat stereo 45 RPM single.
-They're slick performances and reasonably well-recorded.
-Even though the single makes it to the test pressing stage, for reasons undocumented in the Sonobeat archives, the single is never released.
+Sonobeat records Paul and his band on March 7th and 8th, 1968, using The Club Seville during off-hours as a remote studio facility.
+Of the three tracks Paul completes, All That's Left Is The Lemon Tree, a bouncy cover of the Don Ho hit, and Balboa, a Paul New original that pays tribute to Balboa Island, a popular resort destination in Southern California where Paul and his band start out in the early '60s, are selected for a Sonobeat stereo 45 RPM single.
+Both tracks feature slick performances and are well-recorded.
+Even though the single makes it to the test pressing stage, for reasons undocumented in the Sonobeat archives, Paul's single is never released.

 Lavender Hill Express

 In autumn 1967, Sonobeat has recorded and released its second rock single, by hot Austin rock band Lavender Hill Express.
-The band is a bit of a phoenix, rising from the ashes of two of Austin's most popular '60s rock bands, The Wig and Baby Cakes, after they collapse in mid-'67.
-Lavender Hill Express' first Sonobeat single, Visions (which celebrated its 50th anniversary in December 2017), is a bona fide Central Texas hit and begins the band's multi-single relationship with Sonobeat.
-The second single is recorded on March 19 and 20, 1968, a fitting end to winter in Austin is coming to an end.
-The single features flip sides that couldn't be more different: The "A" side is Watch Out!, a hard rocking tour de force – complete with a "flanged" instrumental backing track – written and sung by band drummer Rusty Wier; the "B" side, Country Music's Here To Stay, is a bass-heavy country tune, written by band guitarist Leonard Arnold and features a pedal steel guitar.
-Both are recorded at the Vulcan Gas Company during off-hours.
+The band is a bit of a phoenix, rising from the ashes of two of Austin's most popular '60s rock bands, The Wig and Baby Cakes, after both collapse in mid-'67.
+Lavender Hill Express' first Sonobeat single, Visions (celebrating its 50th anniversary in December 2017), is a bona fide Central Texas hit and begins the band's multi-single relationship with Sonobeat, the second of which is recorded on March 19 and 20, 1968, as winter in Austin is coming to an end.
+The single features flip sides that couldn't be more different: the "A" side is Watch Out!, a hard rocking tour de force – complete with a "flanged" instrumental backing track – written and sung by drummer Rusty Wier; the "B" side, Country Music's Here To Stay, is a bass-heavy country tune, written by guitarist Leonard Arnold, that features a pedal steel guitar.
+Both tracks are recorded at Vulcan Gas Company during off-hours.
 Country Music's Here To Stay foreshadows the outlaw country movement that will take Austin by storm in the early 1970s and in which Leonard will become a prominent figure.
 The single is held back for release until June 1968 because Sonobeat has a backlog of releases scheduled ahead of it, including The Conqueroo's and The Thingies', as well as the label's first album, Jazz To The Third Power by the Lee Arlano Trio.
 Like its first single, Visions, Lavender Hill Express' second Sonobeat single also is released in a picture sleeve, but this time it's a double-sided, two-color sleeve that promotes Watch Out! on one side and Country Music's Here To Stay on the other, giving record retailers the ability to rack copies of the single in both the rock and country sections.